 Furthermore, owing to the ever-evolving nature of the threat landscape, the conventions of the cybersecurity world are being constantly challenged, and in many cases, are the driving force behind an organization closing down in the aftermath of a cyberattack.

-Fortunately, however, based on a deep analysis of the emerging and existing trends and patterns within the cybersecurity industry- we’ve compiled an article that highlights some of the gravest mistakes that organizations can make in their cybersecurity implementation.
+Fortunately, however, based on a deep analysis of the emerging and existing trends and patterns within the cybersecurity industry- we’ve compiled an article that highlights the ultimate internet safety guides for seniors.
+We have also included mistakes that organizations can make in their cybersecurity implementation.
 As a fair warning to our readers, if you’re guilty of making these mistakes, your cybersecurity infrastructure might just be on the brink of collapsing in the oncoming years, as it stands up to face an arsenal of highly sophisticated threats and vulnerabilities.

 Although the first cybersecurity “problem” that we’ve included on our list, might not even seem like a real issue to many, the fact of the matter is that businesses, no matter how small or big they might be, are the perfect targets for cybercriminals.

 As was made evident by the findings of Verizon’s Data Breach Investigations Report, almost 43% of all the cyberattacks that took place in 2019, were aimed at small companies and businesses.
 The stakes of securing an organization reach an all-time high when we take into account the fact that according to insurance carrier Hiscox, more than half of all small businesses had experienced a data breach within the last year.
 Furthermore, the level of the damage wreaked on small companies was further demonstrated by US National Cyber Security Alliance which reported that nearly 60% of small enterprises go out of business within 6 months after they’ve been struck with a cyberattack- which says a ton about the inadequacy of the current cybersecurity measures that organizations have employed.